Sample Submission (Libraries, DNA or RNA samples for library preps or QC)

 Demultiplexing – It is important to ensure your sample IDs and barcodes are unique – we are now implementing additional labor charges for re-demultiplexing because of incorrect submission info, duplicate sample names, wrong barcodes given, reverse complements given in error, etc.

 The turnaround times can be difficult to predict far in advance, since it depends on the requested options and the queue length at time of sample drop off.
 Thus we can usually give a better estimate when your sample is delivered.
 For MiSeq runs the turnaround time is typically five to eight days, while you should allow four to six weeks for the HiSeq sequencers.
+Libraries that are ready-to-go are usually sequenced within 3 weeks.
 Please see our HiSeq Calendar & Queue for the projected HiSeq sequencing schedules.
 We do encourage scheduling discussions at the outset of your project since, depending on the requirements of your run, we may need to order particular reagents.
 This is particularly true for non-standard ribo-depletion requests and some MiSeq runs as the 50 and 300 cycle kits are not kept in stock and need to be special ordered.